Foundation / Corporation

 GrantWatch ID#: 171648

-- Oregon Literary Fellowships for Writers: Literary Arts will award fellowships in the amount of $3,500.
+Oregon Literary Fellowships for Writers: The amount of $3,500.

-- Oregon Literary Fellowships for Publishers: Literary Arts will award fellowships in the amount of $3,500.
+Oregon Literary Fellowships for Publishers: The amount of $3,500.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.